 Shielding the weld

-The primary tasks of a shielding gas is to protect the weld pool from the influence of the atmosphere, i.e. from oxidation and nitrogen absorption, and to stabilize the electric arc.
+The primary tasks of a shielding gas are to protect the weld pool from the influence of the atmosphere, i.e. from oxidation and nitrogen absorption, and to stabilize the electric arc.
 The choice of shielding gas can also influence the characteristics of the weld penetration profile.

 Shielding gas protection

 The basic gas for MIG/MAG welding is argon (Ar).
 Helium (He) can be added to increase penetration and fluidity of the weld pool.
 Argon or argon/helium mixtures can be used for welding all grades.
 However, small additions of oxygen (O2) or carbon dioxide (CO2) are usually needed to stabilize the arc, improve the fluidity and also improve the quality of the weld deposit.
 For stainless steels there are also gases available containing small amounts of hydrogen (H2).

 The table indicates the appropriate choice of shielding gas for MIG/MAG welding, taking account of different types of stainless steel and arc types.

 |Ar + (1-2)% O2||●b||●b||(●)||●b||●c||-|

 |Ar + 30% He + (1-2)% N2||-||-||●||-||●g||-|